usedlobster/Continuous-Control/README.md

 The world is  provided as a virtual environment using Unity Machine Learning Agents ( https://github.com/Unity-Technologies/ml-agents).

-For each robot arm , the environment provides an observation space , andexpects an action vector.
+For each arm, the environment provides an observation of the current state  , and returns  an action vector., and reward.
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between  -1 and 1.
+This is repeated for evey arm so there are 20x33 states , 20x4 actions and 20x1 rewards, and 20x1 done flags ( we assume for this project if one agent is done , they will all done ).

+The environment is considered solved , when the average episode score over the last 100 episodes is at least 30.
+For each episode , the sum of rewards ( observed without discounting ) for each arm is accumulated , the episode score is the mean over all these.

 The agent code is required to be written in  Python 3 and use the Pytorch framework..
 It interacts with a custom provided unity app, that has an interface using the open-source Unity plugin (ML-Agents).
 For this project it is using ML-Agents version 0.4.0.